Yangrlan/warehouse_simulation/README.md

 # From the root directory of the workspace.
 This will install everything mentioned in package.xml
 rosdep install --from-paths src --ignore-src -r -y
 ```
-Then clone and install the livox-related packages:
+Then clone the livox-related packages into the workspace:
 ```bash
 git clone https://github.com/Livox-SDK/Livox-SDK.git
 git clone https://github.com/Livox-SDK/livox_laser_simulation.git
 git clone https://github.com/Livox-SDK/livox_ros_driver.git
 ```
+Replace the `livox_points_plugin.cpp` in the `livox_laser_simulation/src` folder with the one in the `warehouse_simulation/resources` folder, then build them follwing the instructions of each repositories.

 ### Source Build

 Download the codes into a ROS workspace, then